Aztec Cross Country releases 2015 schedule

 Cross Country takes ninth at MW Championships

-Shelia Burrell, a two-time Olympian in the heptathlon, enters her sixth season as the head cross country/track and field coach at San Diego State.
+Shelia Burrell, a two-time Olympian in the heptathlon, enters her seventh season as the head cross country/track and field coach at San Diego State.

-Over her five years, Burrell has coached four NCAA individual champions, 23 All-Americans, 38 Mountain West individual champions, two MW relay champions and 92 all-MW performances.
-Additionally, 28 school records have been set under her watch.
+Over her six years, Burrell has coached four NCAA individual champions, 24 All-Americans, 42 Mountain West individual champions, two MW relay champions and 107 all-MW performances.
+Additionally, 29 school records have been set under her watch.

-Last season (2013-14), San Diego State won its second straight MW outdoor title, giving the program three of the past four overall (also 2013 indoor).
+The previous season (2013-14), San Diego State won its second straight MW outdoor title, giving the program three of the previous four overall (also 2013 indoor).

-The Aztecs completed their outstanding season by tying for 12th at the NCAA Championships, the team's third straight finish at the meet.
-SDSU is now only one of 14 schools in the country and one of only two non-BCS programs (Dartmouth) with three straight top-25 finishes.
+The Aztecs completed their outstanding season by tying for 12th at the NCAA Championships, the team's third straight top-25 finish at the meet.
+From 2012-14, SDSU was one of only 14 schools in the country and one of only two non-BCS programs (Dartmouth) with three straight top-25 finishes.

-In indoor and outdoor last year, San Diego State won two individual NCAA championships (Shanieka Thomas in the triple jump at both the indoor and outdoor meets), had six All-America picks, seven individual MW champions, 20 all-league picks and set six school records.
+In indoor and outdoor in 2013-14, San Diego State won two individual NCAA championships (Shanieka Thomas in the triple jump at both the indoor and outdoor meets), had six All-America picks, seven individual MW champions, 20 all-league picks and set six school records.

 Burrell went onto be named the Mountain West Women's Coach of the Year and the Cal/Nevada Championships title for the second straight season.